South Bay Cities ADU Calculator

 Housing Education Program

-Workshops and online resources to encourage informed discussions about residential density and design that support a full range of housing options in the South Bay and help decisionmakers and stakeholders understand optimal ways to meet regional housing needs.
+The SBCCOG offers workshops and online resources to encourage informed discussions about residential density and design that support a full range of housing options in the South Bay and help decisionmakers and stakeholders understand optimal ways to meet regional housing needs.

 SB 330 Residential and Protected Unit Forms

-Creation of a supplemental application form for SB 330 housing development projects to preserve residential dwellings and protected units, prevent displacement, and help South Bay cities meet their RHNA goals.
+The SBCCOG is instrumental in creation of a supplemental application form for SB 330 housing development projects to preserve residential dwellings and protected units, prevent displacement, and help South Bay cities meet their RHNA goals.

 No on SB9